 - The system will also display the progress bar and the status notification during the process.

-- Once The process finished, your computer will reboot and return to the windows desktop.
+- Once The process is finished, your computer will reboot and return to the Windows desktop.
 Now When you log on, It will show you the Result.

 But sometimes, You may not see the result automatically.
 In that case, You have to find it manually.
 The result can be found in the Windows Event Viewer.

 - Press Windows + R, type eventvwr.msc, and ok to open Event Viewer.